Nintendo Switch: Software

-The Nintendo Switch runs on a custom-made operating system named Horizon, built on a microkernel architecture.
+The Nintendo Switch runs a proprietary operating system named Horizon, built on a microkernel architecture.
 The Switch's user interface features tile-based access to games that are either present in the game card slot or stored within the unit's storage devices.
 It includes quick access buttons for a News feed from Nintendo, eShop access, and a photo album for screenshots captured during gameplay; the 4.0 update to the software in October 2017 also enabled capturing and sharing video from select games.
 A single Switch console supports up to eight user profiles, which each can be tied to a Nintendo Account user ID.
-Profiles can be represented by either a pre-made avatar from an internal gallery, or using a Mii.
-The Mii creator was upgraded with increased color options for aspects such as hair styles; however, it is integrated into the system settings, rather than being an independent application.
+At launch, profiles could be represented by either a pre-made avatar from an internal gallery, or by using a Mii.
+Compared to previous Nintendo consoles, the Nintendo Switch's Mii editor allowed for a wider variety of color options for aspects such as hairstyles, and was implemented into the system settings instead of being an independent application.
+On February 28, 2022, Nintendo launched a "Missions and Rewards" system for Nintendo Switch Online subscribers, allowing them to complete missions set by the application (like backing up save data or playing Game Trials software) to earn Platinum Points which can be spent on various icon parts from different Nintendo games and franchises.
+Icon parts of a specific game (like backgrounds, borders and characters) can then be combined to create an icon.

-Prior to the 4.0 update, players discovered that the Switch's firmware included an Easter egg allowing players to play the NES Golf title via a built-in emulator.
-While Nintendo has not confirmed its presence, journalists and players believed this to be a tribute to Nintendo's former president Satoru Iwata; Golf was programmed by Iwata, and the game could only be accessed if the system clock was set to July 11 – the day when Iwata died in 2015 – and the Joy-Con are moved similarly to how Iwata would move his hands in his Nintendo Direct presentations.
+Prior to the 4.0 update, players discovered that the Switch's firmware included an Easter egg allowing players to play the NES Golf game via a built-in emulator.
+While Nintendo has not confirmed its presence, journalists and players believed this to be a tribute to Nintendo's former president Satoru Iwata; Golf was programmed by Iwata, and the game could only be accessed if the system clock was set to July 11 – the day Iwata died in 2015 – and the Joy-Con are moved similarly to how Iwata would move his hands in his Nintendo Direct presentations.
 Some Japanese users referred to this as an omamori (charm) left by Iwata himself.
 With the 4.0 update, the executable code for this Easter egg appears to have been wiped by Nintendo.

 In August 2018, a Twitter user found files on the Switch's firmware while reverse-engineering the console, which suggested that Nintendo was possibly testing VR functionality for the Switch.
 The Twitter user was able to activate the hidden "VR Mode", which split the screen into two displays.
 Hackers found that the code related to possible VR functionality had been hidden in the Switch firmware for over a year.